Budgeting

 Certified Check vs. Cashier’s Check

-To purchase a cashier’s check, you give the bank or credit union the money you want to convert, and whatever processing fees apply (typical costs run from $5-$15).
+To purchase a cashier’s check, you give the bank or credit union the money you want to convert and whatever processing fees apply (typical costs run from $5-$15).
 The bank will then print a check with the payee’s name and information on it.
 However, the bank is the payer instead of you.
 The cashier’s check is then mailed to the payee or delivered to you.

 What Is a Personal Check?

 A personal check is a check that allows funds to be drawn from your account.
 While these checks are not tied to other accounts, other people can write checks if the account holder allows them.
+Although personal checks have decreased in popularity, in 2022, according to a survey conducted by Yahoo Finance, 55% of Americans still used personal checks.1

 If you know how to write a check, you can write one to a business or individual (the payee) for any amount you need to pay.
 The only catch is that any check you write needs to be for an amount of money currently available in your account.
-If you write a bad check, your bank or credit union will refuse the check or cash it and charge you an overdraft fee.
+If you write and try to deposit a bad check, your bank or credit union will refuse the check or cash it and charge you an overdraft fee.

 Depending on your bank’s practices, a book of checks is either included as part of your bank account or is available for a nominal fee.

-Advantages of Personal Checks
+Advantages of a Personal Check

 Even though credit and debit cards cover most day-to-day transactions, personal checks are still used for rent or sending payments through the mail.